stat6250-w18/course-questions-wiki/week-10/README.md

 - *Answer* (cli19−stat6250): In some cases, the INPUT statement can be modified to read values until two consecutive blanks are encountered.
 In other cases, a delimiter can be specified if available using the DLM= option.
 - Question(dfei-stat6250): What does "arranged in fixed fields" mean?
 - *Question* (shatcher4-stat6250): What is free-format data?
+- *Answer* (sbagdi-stat6250): A free formatted data is the one which is not arranged in fixed fields or columns.
 - *Question*(kamirneni-stat6250): What is the rule of field delimiter?
 - *Answer*(kamirneni-stat6250): It must not be a character that occurs in a data value.
 - Question(pcheng14-stat6250):When the raw data file contains data that is free-format?